 Hanging sweaters can stretch them out and cause fabric bumps in the shoulders, and folding them takes up so much shelf or dresser drawer space.
 The easy save via professional organizer Seana Turner of the Seana Method: “Fold a sweater in half lengthwise so one arm is on top of the other, then drape it over the hanger’s bottom bar.”

-Tall boots often flop over, which can cause creases, keep them from airing out and create a closet-floor mess.
-The save: “cut a pool noodle to size and insert into boots,” says Joni Gonzales, founder of Life Unflaked.
-“It’ll absorb odors and keep boots like new!”
+Tall boots often flop over, taking up two times the space they need.
+Plus it can cause creases, keeping them from airing out and create a closet-floor mess.
+The save: “Cut a pool noodle to size and insert into boots,” says Joni Gonzales, founder of Life Unflaked.
+Also great: “It’ll absorb odors and keep boots like new!”
+(Click through for more brilliant uses for pool noodles.)

-Keep scarves in order with shower curtain rings.
+1. Keep scarves in order with shower curtain rings

 Finding the pretty scarf you want is easy with a few shower curtain rings clipped to the bottom bar of a hanger.
 “Just drape scarves through the rings, hang in your closet and voilà — you have an instant scarf organizer,” says Gonzales.
 “The rings keep them separate and untangled and easy to organize by color.”